PEstes/raspbmc-touch/README.md

 works for xbian, trying to make it work on raspbmc

-Open a ssh connection to xbian
+Open a ssh connection to raspbmc
 Then type:

 wget https://github.com/Schlump/raspbmc-touch/raw/master/install.sh